guitarpicva/rtskeyer/README.md

 this little device can be used to key a radio when the radio is set into straight key mode (like a keyer device).

+ This should work with any RS-232 serial port, however, be mindful of any odd keying voltages particularly from older radios.
+Modern radios can usually deal with the RTS keying just fine.

+ Check your signal with a remote SDR or a friend to ensure that there are no keying clicks audible over the air.
+If so a key click capacitor might have to be introduced to avoid this.
+I have not found it to be the case using the USB to RS-232 RTS keying device linked above.

 The program expects the USB/Serial device to be ready when the program starts.

 Once the program starts, you will then notice a prompt "CALLSIGN> ".
 If no